HL7/davinci-dtr/input/pagecontent/index.md

 <link rel="stylesheet" type="text/css" href="formatting.css" />

 ### Overview
-When creating orders, booking appointments, admitting patients, etc. there's often an expectation that certain types of documentation are captured that will subsequently be used for payer processing.
-This might be information needed for determining prior authorization (or even whether prior authorization is necessary), for inclusion as part of claims submission, or even for retention as documentation of 'medical necessity' in the event of a future audit.
+When creating orders, booking appointments, admitting patients, etc. there is often an expectation that certain types of documentation are captured that will subsequently be used for payer processing.
+This might be information needed for determining prior authorization (or even whether prior authorization is necessary), for inclusion as part of a claims submission, or even for retention as documentation of 'medical necessity' in the event of a future audit.
 Each payer has rules for what documentation is necessary and in what form it needs to exist.
-Failure to capture appropriate documentation or to represent it in the correct manner can delay the processing of authorization requests and claims, result in denial of requests, or result in other penalties or hardships for both the provider and their patients.
+Failure to capture appropriate documentation or represent it in the correct manner can delay the processing of authorization requests and claims, result in denial of requests, or result in other penalties or hardships for both the provider and their patients.

 The Da Vinci Documentation Templates and Rules (DTR) implementation guide provides a mechanism for payers to express their documentation requirements computably in a way that allows clinicians and other EHR users to navigate and quickly specify the needed information in a context-specific way.
 The guide allows rules to be written in a way that supports automatically extracting existing EHR information for review/confirmation and adjusting the information prompted for based on what data is already known or entered, minimizing impact on provider time, while expediting subsequent payer interactions.